tnlong311/trivia-app/README.md

-# trivia_app
+# Trivia App

-Flutter project for Mobile Trivia App
+A mobile app to play game in Trivia Night - an event organized by Fulbright STEM Club

 ## Getting Started